-Medium term planning sheets held on the server are used for mathematics planning.
-In some cases more detailed short term plans are required and are saved on the server accordingly.
-Medium term planning contains direct links to SCALES and where semi-formal lessons are planned, formal extension activities are stated as required.
-Planning is checked by the relevant Assistant Head teacher at the end of each week.
-Students will often, but not always, have Numeracy targets as part of their EHCP and reference needs to be made to these in planning.
+Weekly planning sheets are completed from the medium term planning sheets held on the server and checked by the relevant Assistant Head teacher at the end of each week.
+Students will often, but not always, have Numeracy targets as part of their IEP and reference needs to be made to these in short term planning.
+Short term, or weekly, planning details the 3 part lesson - an oral mental starter, main activity set for each small group or individual and a plenary.

-Pupils are always given the opportunity to express their feelings on their learning in lessons.
+Students will need to learn how to participate in a plenary over the course of time so for some young students this may have to be on an individual basis.
+The plenary enables each pupil to show, describe or explain his or her work and thinking from the lesson.
 During every lesson the class teacher will absorb and react to pupils' responses, see whether they are confident or hesitant with new work, decide whether they need extension work or more help, and offer immediate support.
 The class teacher will usually have teaching assistants in the session to assist in this work with pupils.
 Where difficulties or misunderstandings are noticed teachers adjust the lesson and address them straight away.
-At specific points in a lesson, we aim to acknowledge individual / class achievement and effort and remind pupils about their targets.
-These specific moments are also a good time to firm up shortterm assessments by asking probing open questions to judge how well students have understood new work and to check again for any misconceptions.
+In the plenary, we aim to acknowledge individual / class achievement and effort and remind pupils about their targets.
+The plenary is also a good time to firm up short-term assessments by asking probing questions to judge how well students have understood new work and to check again for any misconceptions.